home-controller/homeauto_network/README.md

 1. For the collision detection to work properly and the smallest number to have priority the MSB(most significant bit) needs to be sent first.

 2. bits[1 Maybe more] A pull down pulse to say I am about to start sending.
 Be a good idea to add a var for number of bits here, to make checking each time through main loop more reliable.
-3. bits[8] command id.
-Maybe this should be moved down 2 rows?
-4. bit3[1] RTR (Remote Transmission Request).
+3. bits[1] RTR (Remote Transmission Request).
-4.1.
+3.1.
 RTR = 0: for date frame. or RTR=1 for: "Remote-Request Frame".
 should we add a bit to set when we are sending the message back to say we handled it here.

-5. bits[3] TODO still 2 bits in code. should move to front? data length in bytes 0=0,1=1,2=2,3=4.
-Should this be 3 bits?
+4. bits[3] Data length in bytes 0=0,1=1,2=2,3=4.
+Extra bit for future expansion
+5. bits[8] command id.
+Maybe this should be moved down 2 rows?
 6. bits[0,8,16,32] bits, Then optional 8,16 or 32 bits of data.
 7. bits[4] CRC field.
 For now CRC in only on command and data bytes. note CAN is 15 bits. we are using 4 bits for now
 8. bits[1]: CRC delimiter.
 Delimiter is high.